Emergent Elasticity and Quasiconformal Flow in Active Solids: Results

+We will assume rapid relaxation towards mechanical equilibrium.
+Consider relaxation dynamics of the cell positions $\rvec$

+where $\Gamma$ is a friction coefficient.
+The stress $\sigma$ depends both on $\rvec(t)$ and $\mathbf{g}(t)$ by Eq.~\eqref{eq:stress-metric-relation}, and is thus time-dependent.
+The timescale of relaxation to equilibrium is given by $L\Gamma/p_0$, where $L$ is the system length scale.
+In the limit where relaxation is rapid (compared to tension dynamics $\partial_t\log \mathbf{g}$), Eq.~\eqref{eq:relaxation} reduces to force balance:

+Due to rapid relaxation, transient friction or viscous stress will play no important role.
+The cells, therefore, adopt the instantaneous equilibrium configuration $\mathbf{w}[\mathbf{g}(t)](\xi,\bar\xi)$, considered as a functional of the time-dependent tension metric $\mathbf{g}(t)$.

+In the adiabatic approximation, the tissue flow due to tension dynamics can be computed by the chain rule:

-The functional derivative $\delta w/\delta\mathbf{g}$ is a convolutional integral operator, defined on the second line.
-This is a consequence of the non-local character of adiabatic flow, where a local change in contractility propagates across the tissue.
+The functional derivative $\delta w/\delta\mathbf{g}$ is a convolutional integral, defined on the second line.
+The adiabatic flow is thus ``non-local'': a local change in contractility induces strain across the tissue.
 We evaluate Eq.~\eqref{eq:functional_derivative} by the composition of incremental maps and further decompose $w(\xi,\bar\xi)$ into $\xi \mapsto z(\xi,\bar\xi)\mapsto w(z,\bar z)$, from $\xi$ to the reference $z$, and from $z$ to the physical state.
 By the chain rule:

 Here, $\delta z/\delta\mathbf{g}$ describes the variation of the isothermal embedding of $\mathbf{g}$, while $\delta w/\delta z$ involves solving an elasticity problem, under the constraints imposed by the physical BCs (e.g., zero normal stress).